Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios.md

 - [`UIAccessibilityPostNotification`](https://developer.apple.com/documentation/uikit/1615194-uiaccessibilitypostnotification)
 - [`UIAccessibilityAnnouncementNotification`](https://developer.apple.com/documentation/uikit/uiaccessibilityannouncementnotification)

-## Check accessibility options state
+## Accessibility options
-### Description
+### States
 On iOS, it is possible to check the accessibility options state.
-Is VoiceOver activated?
+</br>Is VoiceOver activated?
 Is the audio-mono mode activated?
-Several methods can help you to check with that.
-They are part of the `UIKit` framework.
+Several methods that are part of the `UIKit` framework can help you to check with that.
 </br>The most useful method is **UIAccessibilityIsVoiceOverRunning** which allows to know whether VoiceOver is activated.
-</br></br>Many other methods are available in the links hereafter and some of them are deeply explained in a WWDC 2018 video *(Deliver en exceptional accessibility experience)* whose content is perfectly detailed in the [iOS WWDC section](./dev-ios-wwdc-18230.html) of this site.
+</br></br>Some other methods are deeply explained in a WWDC 2018 video *(Deliver en exceptional accessibility experience)* whose content is perfectly detailed in the [iOS WWDC section](./dev-ios-wwdc-18230.html) of this site.</br></br>
-### Exemple
+### Example
 <pre><code class="objective-c">
     BOOL isVoiveOverRunning = (UIAccessibilityIsVoiceOverRunning() ?
 1 : 0);
     BOOL isSwitchControlRunning = (UIAccessibilityIsSwitchControlRunning() ?
 1 : 0);